PhilippEngler/eufy-security-hm/README.md

 ### Account
 - Please do not use 2FA with the eufy security account you want to use with this addon.
 - Please do not use the account on multiple devices (use the account only for this addon).
-- You can share the stations and cams with the account *or* include the account to your created home.
+- You can share the stations and devices with the account *or* include the account to your created home.

 ### Addon
 - To reduce the size of the backup, some folders are excluded.
 The configfile is included in the backup.
 After restoring the CCU from the backup you must reinstall the addon.